Spring Garden Revival

 Contact Easton's Department of Public Works for Grub-Damaged Turf Disposal & Treatment Debris Management

 Proper disposal of grub-damaged turf and treatment debris is essential for environmental protection and regulatory compliance in Easton.
-Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted, as required by the Massachusetts Department of Environmental Protection.
-The Transfer Station operates during posted hours and requires resident permits or stickers, with fees based on material type.
-Grub-infested turf, thatch, and soil plugs from aeration must be separated and disposed of according to municipal guidelines.
-Post-treatment renovation debris, such as removed turf and overseeding waste, should be coordinated with local composting programs.
-Pesticide containers must be triple-rinsed, documented, and brought to household hazardous waste events—never placed in regular trash or recycling.
-Disposal in streets, gutters, or storm drains is strictly prohibited due to MS4 stormwater regulations.
+Seasonal yard waste collection runs from April–November, requiring biodegradable paper bags only—plastic bags are prohibited per Massachusetts Department of Environmental Protection guidelines.
+The Transfer Station operates with resident permits and posted hours; fees may apply for large loads.
+Grub-infested turf, thatch, and soil plugs from aeration must be separated and coordinated with municipal composting programs.
+Post-treatment renovation debris, such as removed turf and overseeding waste, should be managed through these channels.
+Pesticide containers require a triple-rinse procedure and must be brought to household hazardous waste events—never placed in regular trash or recycling.
+Disposal in streets, gutters, or storm drains is strictly prohibited as it violates MS4 stormwater regulations.
+For detailed procedures and schedules:

 Easton Department of Public Works